Welcome to Giffard Drive Surgery Website

 The Partnership consists of four experienced doctors who offer child health surveillance, maternity services, contraception and family planning and minor surgery.
-They are supported by five further doctors, including a GP registrar and a GP in training; two practice nurses; two Health Care Assistants and a phlebotomist; a practice manager; an office manager; a team of dedicated receptionists and an attached staff of health visitors, district nurses; midwives and a Carers' Support Worker.
+They are supported by five further doctors, including a GP registrar; two practice nurses; two Health Care Assistants and a phlebotomist; a practice manager; an office manager; a team of dedicated receptionists and an attached staff of health visitors, district nurses; midwives and a Carers' Support Worker.
 The Surgery also has access to a dietitian, psychologist, counsellor and community psychiatric nurses.

 Under the new contract you will be registered with the Practice but the Partners will continue to run a personal list which means you will normally see the same doctor.
 This, we believe, gives better continuity of care.

 You can find out information about medical conditions and diseases through our patient information leaflets as well as keep up to date with all the latest practice news and developments.

 We are always looking to improve our services so please let us know what you think using the feedback form on our contact page.
 We hope that with your help and co-operation we will be able to make this website an effective place for all your online needs.

 We were inspected by the Care Quality Commission (CQC) late in 2014 and our report was published on 22 January 2014.
 The full results can be viewed in the document below.

 Thanks to the hard work of all our staff and patients we have been awarded with an overall rating of Good, with three areas highlighted as Outstanding.